Cross My Heart (1987 film): Reception

-Cross My Heart holds a rating of 46% on Rotten Tomatoes from 13 reviews.
-Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.
+Cross My Heart holds a rating of 42% on Rotten Tomatoes, based on 12 reviews.
+Audiences polled by CinemaScore gave the film an average grade of "C" on a scale of A+ to F.

-Availability
+Home Video

-The film was released on VHS in 1988 by MCA Home Video and contains a trailer for the film Positive I.D. at the end.
-Universal released the film onto DVD on August 3, 2010.
+The film was released on VHS in 1988 by MCA Home Video and contains a trailer for the film Positive I.D..
+Universal released the film on DVD on August 3, 2010.

-In June 2022, Mill Creek Entertainment released Cross My Heart on Blu-ray as a single-disc double feature along with the 1991 Martin Short comedy Pure Luck.
+In June 2022, Mill Creek Entertainment released Cross My Heart on Blu-ray as a single-disc double-feature, with the 1991 Martin Short comedy Pure Luck.